study-documentation/javascript/hardParts.md

 ```

 **_block 1_** is a demostration of building async/await from scratch.
 Note, once again, that the yield keyword allows a thread to exit and return to a particular execution context.

+1 - Javascript declares the two functions in memory
+2 - a const is declared called `returnNextElement` which is set equal to the return value of `createFlow()`.

+3 - the const `futureData` is declared which is the output of `returnNextElement.next`. `returnNextElement.next` enters the execution context of `createFlow`.

+Inside the execution context of `createFlow`, `data` is set as the evaluated result of `yield fetch('https://twitter.com/me/tweets/12')`.
+The `fetch` returns a promise object AND spins up a web browser function.
+However, `yeild` kicks us out of the local execution context (similar to `return`)and `futureData` is set equal to the Promise objec that was just produce.
+Nothing has been stored in `data` since `yeild` kicks us out of the execution context.

+The other thing `fetch` did was spin up the web browser `XHR` to get information from Twitter.

+We have now exited the execution context of `createFlow`.

+4 - The line `futureData.then(doWhenDataReceived)` is reached. `.then()` adds `doWhenDataReceived` to the collection of functions that will be auto triggered when `value` is updated in the Promise object that is being held in `futureData`.

+5 - The API response is received and `doWhenDataReceived` is added to the microtask queue.
+The event loop detects that the global call stack is empty and allows for the API response to proceed.
+Therefore, `futureData.value` is updated.

+Inside `doWhenDataReceived`, the line `returnNextElement.next(value)` sends Javascript back into the execution context of `createFlow`.
+Since it is using the `next` method and since `yeild` kicked Javascript out of `createFlow` prior to assigning a value to `data`. `value` will now become the assigned value of `data`. `data` is now logged onto to the console.

+This is psuedo-synchronous code execution.
+Note though that it is completely asynchronous.
+Javascript is exiting and returning to past function blocks and execution contexts.
+This is the nature of a synchronous single threaded language.
+Tasks must be shed from the thread and and return later in order for the thread to continue.

+**_block2_**
+`async`/`await` does all of that.
+Above is a description of `async`/`await` created from scratch.